Anatta336/webgl-lunch/readme.md

 - Something interactive.

 ### Meshs and vertex shader
-- Blender introduction?
-- Positions are transformed to screenspace.
 - History of perspective-correct art.
 Camera obscura.
     - Optics from Abu Ali al-Hasan ibn al-Haytham (known in west as Alhazen).
     - "ibinal hAY tham"
     - Book of Optics 1027CE
+    - Projected image changes size with distance.
+    - Apparent length of edges radically different on screen.
+This is foreshortening.

+- Positions are transformed to screenspace.

 - Virtual camera, control over field of view.
 - Idea of vector and matrix operations.